 14. Take Purikura Photo Booth Pictures

-Wildly popular with the local girls, purikura is a fun activity for friends and family.
+Wildly popular with the local girls, purikura is a fun activity for friends and family, and a weird but also cute thing to do in Tokyo.
 You’ll have a nice souvenir to bring home from Japan too.
-Each session costs ¥400 yen ($3.70 USD).
+Each session costs about ¥400 yen ($3.00 USD).

 There aren’t your ordinary strip mall photo booths.
 You can decorate them with stamps and stickers before they’re printed, and the weird Tokyo part – they can make you look skinny and make your eyes look extra big!